- Bachelor of Arts

 Study at a university that empowers you to think for yourself and question your answers.

-The federal government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2016 as the best university in Australia for Humanities, Culture and Social Sciences.
+- The federal government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2018 as the best university in New South Wales and the ACT for undergraduate Humanities, Culture and Social Sciences.

-UOW is also rated in the top 200 universities in the world for Sociology and English Language and Literature in the QS World University Rankings by Subject 2016.
+- UOW is also rated in the top 200 universities in the world for English Language and Literature in the 2018 QS World University Rankings by Subject.

 Why study Arts and Humanities